zack242/Data-Engineering-Project--Bitcoin-Analysis/README.md

    pip install -r requirements.txt
    ```

-4. **Configure Snowflake and S3 Credentials:**
+4. **Configure Snowflake:**
-   - Ensure your Snowflake credentials and S3 access keys are set in the environment variables or configuration files of dbt (`~/.dbt/profiles.yml`).
+   - Ensure your Snowflake credentials are set in the environment variables or configuration files of dbt (`~/.dbt/profiles.yml`) and on Airflow.

 5. **Run the Ingestion DAG:**
    - Trigger the ingestion DAG to load data from S3 to Snowflake.